rovinsanque0/ts-ui-component/README.md

-# Assignment 12 - Web Component Library
+# Assignment 13 - UC Component Library

-This project is a React and TypeScript component library built using Create React App and Storybook.
-It includes reusable UI components like buttons, labels, tables, and cards.
-The app runs inside a Docker container on port 8083.
+This project showcases automated code-quality enforcement using Husky pre-commit hooks and GitHub Actions CI.
+While also running on port 8018.

 ---